-Postgraduate Certificate in Renal Transplantation Science
+Postgraduate Certificate in Organ Transplantation

 Awarded after successful completion of module 1 and module 2 (60 credits).

-Postgraduate Diploma in Renal Transplantation Science
+Postgraduate Diploma in Organ Transplantation

 Awarded after successful completion of the four ‘taught’ modules (120 credits).

-Masters Degree (MSc in Renal Transplantation Science)
+Masters Degree (MSc in Organ Transplantation)

 Candidates undertaking the masters degree (MSc in Renal Transplantation Science) have to successfully complete the four 'taught' modules and additionally submit and pass a dissertation (60 credits).